patr-cloud/cli/README.md

 ## Features:

-### SignIn to Patr account
+### Sign-In to Patr account

-SignIn to your Patr account either using username and password or using a separate API token for CLI
+Sign-In to your Patr account either using username and password or using a separate API token for CLI

 ### Handle Multiple workspaces

 -   List all workspaces associated with the currently logged in user
 -   Switch between workspaces to interact with resources in that workspace

-## Manage resources
+### Manage resources

 Easily manage and interact with resources like